Little Man Tate: Plot

 Fred's abilities come to the attention of Jane Grierson, a former music prodigy and now a psychologist running a school for gifted children.
 She asks permission from Dede to admit Fred to the school, in order to develop his intellectual gifts in ways that a public school cannot.
-Dede is reluctant, preferring that Fred have a more normal upbringing, but when no friends come to Fred's seventh birthday party, Dede consents.
+Dede is reluctant, preferring that Fred have a more normal upbringing, but when no one comes to Fred's seventh birthday party, Dede consents.